uthcode/learntosolveit/source/python.rst

                      13 RETURN_VALUE
         >>>

-* Recall that BINARY_SUBTRACT will pop two arguments from the value-stack and feed them to PyNumber_Subtract, which is a C function that accepts two PyObject * pointers and certainly doesn’t know anything about scoping.
+Recall that BINARY_SUBTRACT will pop two arguments from the value-stack and feed them to ``PyNumber_Subtract``, which is a C function that accepts two ``PyObject * pointers`` and certainly doesn’t know anything about scoping.

-* What gets the arguments onto the stack are the LOAD_NAME and LOAD_CONST opcodes, and what will take the result out of the stack and into wherever it is heading is the STORE_NAME ocopde.

-* It is opcodes like this that implement the rules of naming and scoping, since the C code implementing them is what will actually look into the dictionaries representing the relevant namespaces trying to resolve the name and bring the resulting object unto the stack, or store whatever object is to be stored into the relevant namespace.
+What gets the arguments onto the stack are the ``LOAD_NAME`` and ``LOAD_CONST`` opcodes, and what will take the result out of the stack and into wherever it is heading is the ``STORE_NAME`` ocopde.
+It is opcodes like this that implement the rules of naming and scoping, since the C code implementing them is what will actually look into the dictionaries representing the relevant namespaces trying to resolve the name and bring the resulting object unto the stack, or store whatever object is to be stored into the relevant namespace.

-* For example, take LOAD_CONST; this opcode loads a constant value unto the value stack, but it isn’t about scoping (constants don’t have a scope, by definition they aren’t variables and they’re never ‘hidden’).
+For example, take ``LOAD_CONST``; this opcode loads a constant value unto the value stack, but it isn’t about scoping (constants don’t have a scope, by definition they aren’t variables and they’re never ‘hidden’).

-* Fortunately for you, I’ve already grepped the sources for ‘suspect’ opcodes ($ egrep -o '(LOAD|STORE)(_[A-Z]+)+' Include/opcode.h | sort) and believe I’ve mapped out the opcodes that actually implement scoping, so we can concentrate on the ones that really implement scoping

-* Note that among the list of opcodes I chose not to address are the ones that handles attribute reference and subscripting; I chose so since these opcodes rely on a different opcode to get the primary reference (the name before the dot or the square brackets) on the value stack and thus aren’t really about scoping.
+Fortunately for you, I’ve already grepped the sources for ‘suspect’ opcodes ($ egrep -o '(LOAD|STORE)(_[A-Z]+)+' Include/opcode.h | sort) and believe I’ve mapped out the opcodes that actually implement scoping, so we can concentrate on the ones that really implement scoping.
+Note that among the list of opcodes I chose not to address are the ones that handles attribute reference and subscripting; I chose so since these opcodes rely on a different opcode to get the primary reference (the name before the dot or the square brackets) on the value stack and thus aren’t really about scoping.

 * We should discuss four pairs of opcode::